SteveMarshall/stevemarshall.github.io/cv/index.md

 2006</time>--<time datetime="2009-12-31">December 2009</time></span>

-Worked on, and later led, front-end development of European entertainment websites, including development and maintenance of TV, Movies, Music, Games, and Videogames.
+Worked on, and later led, front-end development of European entertainment websites, including development and maintenance of Movies, Music, Games, and Videogames.

 Led development of complete re-implementation of Yahoo!
-TV for Europe and defined and delivered a major rework of the TV listings services (with a heavy focus on accessibility and SEO), resulting in a week-on-week doubling of traffic for the first three months after launch.
-Built new Yahoo!
-Games site for Europe, liaising with, and managing technical requirements for, multiple partners.
-Also developed numerous high-profile micro-sites for special events.
+TV for Europe including a major rework of the TV listings services, resulting in a week-on-week doubling of traffic for the first three months after launch.

-Played an active role in running Yahoo!
-Open Hack London events in 2007 and 2009, including running front-of-house during the awards ceremony in 2009.
-Further supported Yahoo!
-Developer Network's community outreach by representing Yahoo! at numerous community events.

 ### Software engineer at [Systematic Software Engineering](http://www.systematic.com/)